LearnTeachCode/debugging-report-template/README.md

 **Example:** *"What is this textContent thing?
 Is the C supposed to be capitalized?
 Is it missing a letter?"*

 <br/>

 ```
 Your list of questions here....
+1. Is "a" being correctly assigned as a string?
+What is the proper way to to designate a string?
+Double-quotes or single quotes?

 ```

 <br/>